Jasminum polyanthum: Inflorescence

-Distribution
+Distribution and habitat

 The plant is native to the mountainous areas of Southwest China, particularly Guizhou, Sichuan and Yunnan, as well as Myanmar.
 It lives in valleys and forests at elevations between 1400 and 3000 m.

 Cultivation

 Jasminum polyanthum is well known as a house plant in the US and Europe.
 It grows fast and easily, and flowers well.
 It can also grow in the garden, when climate conditions are good; but it cannot tolerate freezing temperatures (USDA hardiness zones: 8 - 11).
 Outside it can be used to cover walls and fences etc., in suitable climates, in sun or light shade.
 It is propagated by seed and by suckers.

 Jasminum polyanthum was given the Award of Garden Merit (AGM) by the RHS in 1993.
 It was chosen on the Bicentenary list of 200 plants for the RHS:

 “This popular houseplant is an easily-grown, evergreen, half-hardy climber with loose panicles in summer of many strongly-fragrant pink-backed, white, trumpet-shaped flowers.
 It does not suffer pest or disease problems and is simple to propagate.”